 Made to Last Forever:

 A Family.
 A House.
-A Nation
+A Nation.

-Painting for cover done by Lance Jonathan Fairbanks
+Painting for cover by Lance Jonathan Fairbanks

 Sharmin Fairbanks McKenny grew up on a traditional farm working with crops, livestock, gardening, making cider, preserving, and butchering.
 She was a pioneer in many ways, soloing in an airplane before she could drive and as a